 The site selected would come to be known as the Juniata Shops, located in Juniata, a suburb of the city of Altoona.
 This site, comprised of approximately 62 acres, would consist of numerous buildings (shops) and each shop would be assigned specific components to fabricate new or repair, for the then, steam driven locomotives.

 One Ingersoll-Rand and three Chicago Pneumatic electrically-operated, reciprocating air compressors were installed to supply compressed air throughout the shops.
 Five packaged gas boilers were also installed as backup to the Riley coal boilers.
-Finally in early 1970, a Bag House filtration system was installed to control exit gasses and fly ash emissions from the Riley boilers as per EPA requirements.
+Later in 1970, a baghouse filtration system was installed to control exit gasses and fly ash emissions from the Riley boilers as per EPA requirements.
+Again in August 2010, another improvement in emissions was cut in.
+A new scrubber system and smoke stack were tied into the existing bag house and Riley boilers at that time.
+In this case, "smoke stack" is a misnomer due to the fact that most of the white stuff exiting the stack is steam.

 In conclusion, this power plant is operated with numerous employees who must communicate constantly to maintain an efficient and safe work environment.
 The majority of the employees are comprised of stationary engineers, firemen, water treatment operators, and coal and ash personnel (represented by the National Conference of Firemen and Oilers).